hardhiksalian1/Create-a-Spotify-playlist-with-Terraform/README.md

 - terraform init (terraform.tfstate file will be generated)
 - terraform plan
 - terraform apply -auto-approve
-(do this in seperate terminal as docker container needs to be running in other terminal)
+(do commands in seperate terminal as docker container needs to be running in other terminal)